 If you use pyodide.loadPackagesFromImports Pyodide will automatically download all packages that the code snippet imports.
 This is particularly useful for making a repl since users might import unexpected packages.
-At present, loadPackagesFromImports will not download packages from PyPi, it will only download packages included in the Pyodide distribution.
+At present, loadPackagesFromImports will not download packages from PyPI, it will only download packages included in the Pyodide distribution.
+See Packages built in Pyodide to check the full list of packages included in Pyodide.

-1.4.1 Loading packages with pyodide.loadPackage
+Loading packages with pyodide.loadPackage